 I recently had blonde balayage added to my hair for the summer, so my hair is lighter than usual around my face and towards the ends.

-My Pop Pop was in town for my graduation, so I convinced him to take a few pics with me.
+My Pop Pop came to TX for my graduation, so I convinced him to take a few pics with me.
 He's such a cutie!
 He kept making me laugh while we were taking pictures.

-Pop Pop and I took pictures again after we got dressed up for my graduation ceremony.
+Pop Pop and I look sharp all dressed up for my graduation ceremony, don't we? 🙂

 Find similar Kendra Scott jewelry here:

-Thanks for reading!
-Please let me know in the comments if you have any questions, and sign up for our newsletter or follow on Bloglovin’ to stay in touch.
+Thanks for reading, and please let me know in the comments if you have any questions.
 Have a great week!